Yuyan-Lei/MobileAppDev-FindMeow/README.md

    2. Linked `CatInformation` with firebase database to show real data.
    3. Linked `SearchBar` to firebase database with searching.
    4. Selected and Added a new `DataPicker` to `PostCat` screen.
-   5. Replaced onSnapShot in DiscoverMain, FindBreeder, and LikeList with an on-demand data refreshing strategies.
+   5. Replaced onSnapShot in `DiscoverMain`, `FindBreeder`, and `LikeList` with an on-demand data refreshing strategies.
 - Fix:
    1. Some buttons do not avoid multiple clicks.
+   2. Going back in `CatInformation` leads to the wrong page.
    3. Filters take effect before applying.
    4. Some dates do not work correctly in `DataPicker` in iOS.
    5. Left slides in `HomePage` leads to `LoginPage`.
-   6. Going back in `CatInformation` leads to the wrong page.
 - Style:
    1. Grouped inline styles to StyleSheet
    2. Fixed unexpected padding in LikeList